 Oath of Confidentiality and Professional Conduct

-In the CICE classrooms, we expect the following from our students as it relates to conduct:
+In the CICE classrooms, we expect the following from our students:

 - Students are expected to be present, punctual, and prepared for all classes.
 All students are responsible for contributing to a positive and respectful learning environment.